 A classic example is the tech support scam, and it comes in many varieties and levels of sophistication.

 Over the past few years online service providers have been proactively messaging customers when they detect unusual activity on their users' accounts.
-Not surprisingly, the bad guys have used this trend to their advantage.
+Not surprisingly, cybercriminals have used this trend to their advantage.
 Many of the emails are designed poorly with bad grammar, etc. but others look legitimate enough for someone to click if they weren't paying close attention.

 Consider this fake Paypal security notice warning potential marks of "unusual log in activity" on their accounts: